 #5: PP (Polypropylene)

 Polypropylene plastic is used in those margarine and yogurt containers, potato chip bags, cereal bags, and much more.

-Polypropylene is recyclable though many recyclers still don’t accept it; this should change in time.
+Polypropylene is recyclable, although many recyclers still don’t accept it.
 PP is considered safe for reuse.

 #6: PS (Polystyrene)

 Polystyrene is not generally recyclable and accounts for about 35% of US landfill material.
-Because it breaks apart so easily, it’s also found ingested by marine animals and littering our beaches.
+Because it breaks apart so easily, it’s often found inside marine animals’ stomachs and littering our beaches.

-Also, avoid reusing!
+Avoid reusing polystyrene.
 Chemicals present in polystyrene have been linked with human health and reproductive system dysfunction.
-Polystyrene may leach styrene, a possible human carcinogen, into food products (especially when heated in a microwave!).
+Polystyrene may leach styrene, a possible human carcinogen, into food products (especially when heated in a microwave).

 #7: Polycarbonate, BPA, and Other Plastics

 Assume that nothing with the #7 number can be recycled or reused.
 BPA can leak chemicals.
 It’s an xenoestrogen, a known endocrine disruptor.

 We hope this article has been helpful in introducing the different types of plastics.
 It’s certainly a little more complicated than it needs to be!